 Most Amazon sellers keep an eye on their sales and will be able to identify obvious spikes or dips on a certain product.
 But not all spikes are obvious, and a change in performance on one or two products could point to a bigger overall trend that might be easy to miss for a busy Amazon business owner.

 This is what makes having all of your data so clearly presented and easy to organize on a profit and accounting tool such a major asset.
-Even with just a limited amount of time, you’ll be able to catch trends affecting your business and profit for better or worse.
+Even with just a limited amount of time, you’ll be able to catch trends affecting your business and profit margins – for better or worse.
 Then you can take action on them, focusing more efforts on things that are working and looking for fixes to things that aren’t sustainable.

 5. Quickly identify your best and worst selling items.

-While profit and accounting tools are fantastic for looking at the overall health of your entire business, they are also great for looking at things on a smaller scale such as the performance of each individual product.
+While accounting tools are fantastic for looking at the overall health of your entire business, they are also great for looking at things on a smaller scale such as the performance of each individual product.
 One section of the tool is dedicated to identifying your best and worst selling items, making it easy to see exactly which of your products are performing well and lagging behind.

 Most sellers know what their top performers are.
-But being able to see their top 10 performers and their profit margins could lead to some insight on products that deserve more focus.
+But being able to see their top 10 (or 100!) performers and their profit margins could lead to some insight on products that deserve more focus.
 And when it comes to poor performers, sellers will be able to look into the profit margins to see if there is room to make adjustments through advertising or other means, or maybe even decide to discontinue or blow out a product that is lagging too far behind.

-This is particularly helpful when it comes to launching a product line in a new marketplace.
+This is particularly helpful when it comes to launching a product line in a new international marketplace.
 All of your fees and costs (both domestic and international) will be accounted for, which will make it much easier to see how much profit your international sales are generating.
 Many sellers with cold feet about expanding into new markets feel much more safe in doing so with this tool on their side.

 Try out an Amazon Profit and Accounting tool today for free!

 All of the features mentioned in this article and many more are available in FeedbackWhiz’s Profit and Accounting Tool.
-New customers can give this extremely helpful product a shot for free by signing up here.
+New customers can give this game-changing product a shot for free by signing up here.
 Once you experience how easy it is to get such an in-depth look at the profitability of your business, you’ll see how a tool like this pays for itself over the long run.